Zubaida Yazdani: Social and educational work

-Zubaida Yazdani's son Hussain Ali Khan who as a child was often her companion on fund raising trips wrote the following about her, "About the founding of the college for women; she felt the need for such an Institution as there were not adequate places and opportunities for women whom she believed strongly in.
+Yazdani's son Hussain Ali Khan, who as a child was often her companion on fund raising trips wrote the following about her, "About the founding of the college for women; she felt the need for such an Institution as there were not adequate places and opportunities for women whom she believed strongly in.
 When she made up her mind about something she felt strongly about, there was no stopping her and there was no word like NO in her dictionary of life.
-In the days of old it was not the IN thing for women to go to rich or powerful men's houses or see them personally on their own so I being a very young teenaged son used to accompany her on these missions of gathering funds for the cause from powerful bankers, heads of companies, directors etc. As the occasion demanded her charisma and powers of persuasion at convincing the great and the good were like magic and they were like putty in her hands and it was extraordinary to watch".
+In the days of old it was not the IN thing for women to go to rich or powerful men's houses or see them personally on their own so I, being a very young teenage son used to accompany her on these missions of gathering funds for the cause from powerful bankers, heads of companies, directors, etc. As the occasion demanded her charisma and powers of persuasion at convincing the great and the good were like magic, and they were like putty in her hands and it was extraordinary to watch".

-Zubaida Yazdani also established the Hyderabad School for Languages and Sciences in Hackney in London.
+Yazdani also established the Hyderabad School for Languages and Sciences in Hackney in London.
 The school was started in February 1981 because she had been approached by parents of children from Hyderabad and Pakistan to teach Urdu.
 She and her husband, Mir Yaseen Ali Khan, initially taught the classes, but after a few months the Inner London Education Authority visited the school and awarded a grant.
-After that the school was able to employ more teachers.
+After that, the school was able to employ more teachers.
 The school taught primary, junior and secondary pupils in Urdu up the O and A level.
 The school also taught English, Arabic, and Science subjects.
-The school closed some years after Zubaida Yazdanis death.
+The school closed some years after Zubaida Yazdani's death.